LearnOnDemandSystems/docs/lod/create-lab-series.md

 ## Publish

-1. Select the organization(s) to publish the Lab Series to.
-This will make the Lab Series available to the Organization(s) that are chosen.
+1. Select the API Consumer to publish the Lab Series to.
+This will allow the lab profiles aligned with this lab series to be available for consumption via the chosen API.